 A new court ruling has been proposed that would affect boaters at Smith Mountain Lake.
 This recent ruling regarding pollution being dumped from commercial ship ballast water will also require all recreational boats to get permits by September, 2008-despite the fact that 99% of recreational boats do not have ballast tanks.
 Public involvement can make a difference in the outcome of this proposed law.

-Currently recreational boats and big ships are heavily regulated under the Clean Water Act, the Clean Vessel Act, the Oil Pollution Act, and other federal and state laws.
-But there are many who believe that boats and ships are different animals altogether and should not be regulated identically.
+Currently, recreational boats and big ships are heavily regulated under the Clean Water Act, the Clean Vessel Act, the Oil Pollution Act, and other federal and state laws.
+However many believe that boats and ships are different animals altogether and should not be regulated identically.

 If you would like more information on this bill and how to make a difference go to http://www.boatus.com/gov/fed/fed_archives/fed_cleanboating.asp.